City of West Torrens

 The City of West Torrens had a similar proportion of pre-schoolers and a similar proportion of persons at post retirement age than Greater Adelaide in 2016.

 The Age Structure of the City of West Torrens provides key insights into the level of demand for age based services and facilities such as child care.
 It is an indicator of the City of West Torrens's residential role and function and how it is likely to change in the future.

 Service age groups divide the population into age categories that reflect typical life-stages.
 They indicate the level of demand for services that target people at different stages in life and how that demand is changing.

 Derived from the Census question:

-Analysis of individual income levels in the City of West Torrens in 2011 compared to Greater Adelaide shows that there was a lower proportion of people earning a high income (those earning $1,500 per week or more) and a similar proportion of low income people (those earning less than $400 per week).
+Analysis of the service age groups of the City of West Torrens in 2016 compared to Greater Adelaide shows that there was a lower proportion of people in the younger age groups (0 to 17 years) and a similar proportion of people in the older age groups (60+ years).

-The major difference between the City of West Torrens's individual incomes and Greater Adelaide's individual incomes is:
+The major differences between the age structure of the City of West Torrens and Greater Adelaide were:

 - A larger percentage of 'Young workforce (25 to 34)' (17.4% compared to 13.8%)